 Israel says its strike that killed aid workers was a mistake.
 Rights groups say it was no anomaly

 CAIRO (AP) — Two basic mistakes, according to the Israeli military.
-First, an officer overlooked a message detailing the vehicles in the convoy.
-Second, a spotter saw something in one car – possibly a bag – that he thought was a weapon.
+First, officers overlooked a message detailing the vehicles in the convoy.
+Second, a spotter saw someone boarding one car, carrying something – possibly a bag – that he thought was a weapon.
 Officials say the result was the series of Israeli drone strikes that killed seven aid workers on a dark Gaza road.

 The Israeli military has described the deadly strike on the World Central Kitchen convoy as a tragic error.
 Its explanation raises the question: If that’s the case, how often has Israel made such mistakes in its 6-month-old offensive in Gaza?